 79. Corralejo National Park Fuerteventura

-The Correlejo National Park is located a short drive from the town of Corralejo in the north-east of the Canary Island of Fuertventura.
+The Corralejo National Park is located a short drive from the town of Corralejo in the north-east of the Canary Island of Fuerteventura.
 It is the best place you can visit to enjoy a dessert experience with its enormous expanse of white sands lapped by the turquoise waters of the Atlantic Ocean.
-A wild and varied landscape of volcanic and dessert alongside a dramatic and rugged coastline make this an unique and fascinating place to visit.
+A wild and varied landscape of volcanic and dessert alongside a dramatic and rugged coastline makes this a unique and fascinating place to visit.
 Spending a day out in the park you can enjoy lazing on one of the stunning beaches or trek to the top of Red Mountain.

 80. Tabernas “Wild West Dessert” Almeria

-Tabernas dessert is located within the province of Almeria in the autonomous region of Andalucia in southern Spain.
-Tabernas is Europes only dessert with 3000 annual sunshine hours, temperatures ranging from -5 to 47C and an annual rainfall of just 200mm.
+Tabernas desert is located within the province of Almeria in the autonomous region of Andalucia in southern Spain.
+This is Europe's only dessert with 3000 annual sunshine hours, temperatures ranging from -5 to 47C and an annual rainfall of just 200mm.
 Its baron rocky appearance has made it a firm favourite location for movie makers staking its claim as part of international film history.